priorknowledge/loom/doc/adapting.md

                     kind_proposer.gibbs_reassign(feature)
             kind_proposer.init_proposals()

-The block algorithm8 kernel is correct only when the number of ephemeral kinds is larger than the number of features;
+The block algorithm 8 kernel is correct only when the number of ephemeral kinds is larger than the number of features;
 otherwise the hypotheses of many-kinds-with-few-features are unduly penalized.
 In practice, proposals are cheap so we set `config['kernels']['kind']['ephemeral_kind_count'] = 32` by default, and never run out of ephemeral kinds.